 Get Help With Housing

-- Live outside of these areas?
-Visit the CFPB site to enter your zip code and find an agency you can reach out to »
+If you live outside of these areas, visit the CFPB site to find an agency you can reach out to »

 ILHousingSearch.org, developed by the Illinois Housing Development Authority and other state agencies, provides detailed information about rental properties and helps people find housing to best fit their needs.